Unlearned6688/unraid-templates/template-readmes/DUMB-migration-unraid.md

 6. Start the container - see if all is good

 7. Once you confirm everything starts and runs as it did before, you can delete the now unused directories inside /mnt/user/appdata/DUMB These are the directories that should be remaining.
 You can delete the other ones.
-Be careful not to delete one you need!
+Be careful not to delete ones you need!
 (Backup can also be deleted if it exists from you making a backup before migration)

 <img width="200" height="200" alt="Screenshot 2025-07-31 172838" src="https://github.com/user-attachments/assets/7512c4b6-364f-4162-a290-73429828f069" />